Geoff Chappell - Software Analyst

 Broadly speaking, the public record breaks two ways.

-Several sources that are not entirely independent of one another but which include court filings by a later owner of DR DOS support an indirect inference that programmers at Digital Research and Novell (which had recently bought Digital Research) had not yet understood the AARD code before Andrew Schulman in 1993, notably for his article Examining the Windows AARD Detection Code in the programming magazine Dr. Dobb’s Journal.
+Several sources that are not entirely independent of one another but which include court filings by an even later owner of DR DOS support an indirect inference that programmers at Digital Research and Novell (which had recently bought Digital Research) had not yet understood the AARD code before Andrew Schulman in 1993, notably for his article Examining the Windows AARD Detection Code in the programming magazine Dr. Dobb’s Journal.
 These sources are mostly from the 1990s.
 Some have among their recurring themes that studying the code was delayed because of one or another difficulty.

 A second dating is given by Wikipedia in its articles on the AARD code and on DR-DOS (today, 14th August 2021).
 According to both, a “business update” of DR DOS passed the AARD code’s tests in 1992.
 Editing this chronology into these articles is relatively recent: 2009 in one and 2005 in the other but with the strongest assertion in 2010.
 As for difficulty, the record here is almost the opposite of the other: working around the AARD code was quick and simple.